-The working title for my dissertation is “Problems of Aesthetics, Coherence, and Large-Scale Form in Germanic Music, 1905–15.”
-The corpus of works under scrutiny includes Gustav Mahler’s late symphonies, the tone poems of Richard Strauss, and two early modern string quartets: Arnold Schoenberg’s op 7 and Alexander von Zemlisnky’s op 15.
-The first chapter focuses on addressing the aesthetics of what Richard Taruskin terms “maximalist” music, exploring issues of genre, symphonic and sonata form(s), and coherence.
-Each of the next three chapters explores a small corpus of works, addressing a single approach to maximalist composition.
-Chapter 2 considers Mahler’s generic mixture in the sonata-dialogic movements of his last three symphonic works: Das Lied von der Erde, and the Ninth and Tenth Symphonies.
-The chapter culminates with an analysis of the Rondo-Burleske from the Ninth symphony.
+The corpus of works under scrutiny includes Gustav Mahler’s late symphonies, the tone poems of Richard Strauss, and Arnold Schoenberg’s First String Quartet.
+In the first chapter, I focus on the aesthetic and structural consequences of “maximalist” music, exploring issues of genre, symphonic and sonata forms, and coherence.
+I present a notion of musical form-as-genre, which enables formally meaningful moments to summon the full rhetorical weight of their constitutive large-scale form.
+Each of the next three chapters addresses a single approach to maximalist composition.
+Chapter 2 considers Mahler’s generic mixture in the sonata-dialogic movements of his last three symphonic works.
+The chapter culminates with an analysis of the Rondo-Burleske from the Ninth symphony, adapting Mikhail Bakhtin’s theory of the carnivalesque to understand the movement as a parodic rondo-sonata hybrid.
 Chapter 3 centers around a detailed study of Strauss’s Eine Alpensinfonie, investigating issues of narrative, program, and especially drama.
-I view the movement as a highly deformational sonata form, which I address by borrowing Gustav Freytag’s (1816–95) theory of dramatic structure.
-Chapter 4 concerns the notion of cyclic form, and in particular Steven Vande Moortele’s model of “Two-Dimensional Sonata Form.”
-Vande Moortele analyzes Schoenberg op 7 and Zemlinsky op 15 using this model, but I argue that these movements represent a cyclic form distinct from the Lisztian two-dimensional paradigm.
-Finally, in Chapter 5, I return to Mahler, analyzing Part 2 of his Eighth Symphony, which employs each of the strategies of the previous three chapters: generic mixture, narrative and program, and cyclic form.
+I view the movement as a unique manifestation of sonata form, which I address by borrowing Gustav Freytag’s theory of dramatic structure.
+Chapter 4 critiques the notion of cyclic form, and in particular Steven Vande Moortele’s model of “Two-Dimensional Sonata Form.”
+I draw on the work of Mieke Bal in the realm of embedded narrative and mise en abyme to present Schoenberg’s First Quartet as a large-scale process of conversion from sonata to rondo.
+The final chapter zooms out to address issues of maximalism outside of the Germanic world, while also speculating on the challenges posed by detailed analyses of maximalist works.